The Nessy Kitchen

 While staying with them, Iris taught me how to make it but after eating it twice a day every day on my trip, it took me almost a year to decide to make it at home.
 Now though, I enjoy making it from time to time, usually for brunch, and reminiscing about Costa Rica.

-Gallo Pinto topped with egg
+Gallo Pinto topped with egg and alongside a tortilla.

 The Ingredients